70-10 Tour

-70–10 Tour is a series of live albums from the English rock band Supertramp's 70-10 tour, commemorating the 40th anniversary of the band.
+70–10 Tour is a series of live albums from the British rock band Supertramp's 70-10 tour, commemorating the 40th anniversary of the band.
 Each concert from the tour was recorded and released on CD or as an MP3 download.
 Although "Don't You Lie to Me" only appears on the album from the second Paris concert, the final show of the tour, there are few differences in set lists (with "Asylum" played only twice in Freiburg and Verona between "Downstream" and "Rudy").